 - Maintain an upright stance throughout your exercise session – do not lean forward or around your lower back.

 - Do not lift your heels of the pedals – maintain a flat foot position at all times with the proper form discussed above.

-The best elliptical exercise machine for bad knees on the market today is the Life Fitness CSX Club Series Elliptical, which provides an extremely smooth elliptical, great ergonomic design and biomechanically advanced foot plates. its out top pick best option.
+The best elliptical trainer for bad knees on the market today is the Life Fitness CSX Club Series Elliptical, which provides an extremely smooth elliptical, great ergonomic design and biomechanically advanced foot plates. its out top pick best option.

-Our second favourite elliptical trainer for people with knee issues is the Sunny Health and Fitness SF – E905, which is a great budget priced machine that features rear wheel drive and a natural, smooth movement.
+Our second favourite elliptical trainer for people with knee issues is the Sunny Health and Fitness SF – E905, which comes at a great budget price point and features rear wheel drive and a natural, smooth movement.

 Rounding out our top three best elliptical trainers for people with bad knees is the Precor EFX 835, with its 20 resistance levels, rear pedalling capability and low step up height.